gnunn1/modernize-apps-jboss/docs/cdk-docs/md/05-reactive-microservices.md

 ```

 **3. Add a router that can serve static content**
-Now let's add a Web server that can server static content, which only requires three lines of code at the `//TODO: Create Router` marker:
+Now let's add a Web server that can serve static content, which only requires three lines of code at the `//TODO: Create Router` marker:

 Create the router object:
 ```java